-What we’ve learned is to define the issues and the research area precisely.
+What we’ve learned during the PoC process is to define the issues and the research area precisely.
 Thanks to that, we can later identify gaps in the project and prevent any misunderstandings.

 Staying in touch with them allows us to explain everything about the project.
 From costs to tasks we perform.
 This way, they’re aware of what is going on at the given moment.
 The client is a part of the process too.

-By collecting the data from questions, we can better adjust the project to meeting the market requirements at its best.
+By collecting the data from questions, we can better adjust the project to meeting the market requirements.
 From our experience, we know that very often, the primary assumptions change and evolve.

-Simultaneously to PoC, we do a market analysis to get to know the competition and to target prospective customers better.
+Simultaneously to PoC, we do a market analysis to know the competition and target prospective customers better.
 Thanks to this, our client will get a product that stands out from the competition and that clients will want to use.

-It’s a small investment that can bring a lot of benefits to the client.
+Proof of Concept is a small investment that can bring a lot of benefits to the client.
 Thanks to the PoC, we can identify the potential setbacks and prevent them.
 It’ll point in the right direction toward measures that need to be taken, which will help in further product creation.
-Sometimes there’s another technology, more suitable for the project but it can be discovered only because of Proof of Concept.
+Sometimes there’s another technology more suitable for the project, but it can be discovered only because of Proof of Concept.
 Thus, it should be a part of every software development process.

 Are you interested?